 Auro Woods: If you’re looking for pretty handicrafts, this is the place for you.
 Specializing in exquisite woodwork it also is known for some eclectic antique pieces.
 Location- Auroville.
 Timings- 10 am to 8 pm.

-So, here we conclude with our travel guide offering you all the best places to visit and experiences in Pondicherry.
-A perfect getaway destination Pondicherry is definitely a must-visit.
+So, here we conclude with our Pondicherry travel guide offering you all the best places to visit and experiences in the beautiful coastal town.

 Have you travelled to Pondy?
 Share your experiences with us in the comment section.